 Extension #10: SEOquake

-The extension provides a detailed overview of things like your Alexa rank, indexing information for Google and Bing as well as your SEMrush rank.
+SEO Chrome extension provides a comprehensive overview of things like your Alexa rank, indexing information for Google, Bing, and your SEMrush rank.

 From there, you can dive into specific reports such as a density or diagnosis report.